Inside Salon D Dallas

 Yes.
 However, all bleach and harsh lighteners should be done after the Japanese straightening.

-Hair that has been lightened too many levels is too difficult to straighten economically or safely, at times.
+Hair that has been lightened too many levels is too difficult to straighten safely, at times.
 Hair can easily be highlighted afterwards because your colorist can control where they apply lightener and goes on visual cues.

 I cannot control the varieties of solution strengths, application timing, and strands so easily.
 Additionally.
 It is impossible for me to know if any bleach mistakes were covered with toner or color. such areas will immediately begin degrading and an emergency rinse is necessary at that moment to prevent damage.

 Yes!
-However, it is recommended that you opt for Balayage which means "hand painted" in French. this allows for keeping bleach away from your roots or new growth which can challenge successful Japanese Straightening touch-ups.
+However, it is recommended that you opt for Balayage which means "hand painted" in French.
+This allows for keeping bleach away from your roots or new growth which can challenge successful Japanese Straightening touch-ups.
 Balayage also requires less trips to the salon, so maintenance is easier and costs less.

 No!
 Shampoo selection is very personal due to other hair and scalp care needs, including budgets and convenience.
 We will teach you how to select the safest shampoo for your home hair care maintenance.
 We will discuss your priorities and steer you in the right direction.
+Oribe and Moroccanoil available at the salon.

 Yes.
 Salon applied color is always safe prior to or after Japanese Straightening.
-Root color touch-ups are best after your straightening because teh treatment can lighten your hair half a level.
+Root color touch-ups are best after your straightening because the treatment can lighten your hair half a level.
 The new level is beautiful and can never be achieved otherwise.
 Most all my clients opt to match the new half level lighter shade.
 We don't want slightly darker roots since I cannot apply the straightening solution close to the scalp.

 I no longer straighten hair that's been colored at home due to high risk of overprocessed hair.
 Clients aren't skilled at proper application of color.
 The solution will cause the over processed strands or areas to glow a bright yellow which indicates degradation of hair (due to over processed hair).
 Emergency rinse is necessary.